Joel Luhamets: Bishop

 On 13 January 2015 Luhamets was elected Bishop of the Southern Region with the bishopric seat in Tartu.
 He was consecrated on 23 April 2015 in St. Mary's Cathedral, Tallinn by Archbishop Urmas Viilma and co-consecrated by Andres Põder Archbishop Emeritus of Tallinn; Einar Soone Bishop Emeritus of the Western and Northern Region; Juha Pihkala Bishop Emeritus of Tampere; Paul Brūvers Bishop of Liepaja; Aarre Kuukauppi of the Evangelical Lutheran Church of Ingria; and Brian Castle Bishop of Tonbridge.
 He was installed bishop in St Paul's Church, Tartu on May 25.

 Civil life

 He also was active in the life of Estonian society.
 Among other things, he was a member of the Estonian Congress, a member of Põltsamaa City Council between 1993 and 1997 and since 1999 a member of Tartu City Council.
 Joel Luhamets has been a member of the EELC Songbook Committee and is responsible for the restoration of the Estonian Church and two years as the publisher of the Church Book.
 In 2001 he was awarded the Order of the White Star.

 Family

 Joel Luhamets is married to Tiina Luhamets.
 They have three adult children: Kristjan (1980), Katrin (1981) and Eva-Liisa (1983).
-His son Kristjan is also a priest.
+His son Kristjan Luhamets is also a priest.